anh01/nodejs-shop/README.md

 ## Startup
-If you have enough CPU cycles, you can start up and run the shop from one line:
+(Untested since the fork) If you have enough CPU cycles, you can start up and run the shop from one line:

     cd ../..
     node nodejs/shop/control db:start shop